F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

                                       virtual-server.f5.com/health='[{"path": "svc1.bar.com/foo", "send": "HTTP GET /health/foo", "interval": 5, "timeout": 10}]'

-At minimum, you should provide the following annotations:
+At minimum, you should define the following properties:

 - :code:`virtual-server.f5.com/ip`
 - :code:`virtual-server.f5.com/partition`

 .. hint::

-   The :code:`kubernetes.io/ingress.class` annotation defaults to "f5", so you don't need to include it in your Ingress resource definitions.
+   The :code:`kubernetes.io/ingress.class` property defaults to "f5", so you don't need to include it in your Ingress resource annotation.
    The |kctlr-long| ignores Ingress resources with any other :code:`ingress.class`.

 Create a Kubernetes Ingress Resource
 ------------------------------------

-Create a new `Ingress Resource`_ and specify the desired `F5 virtual server annotations`_.
+Create a new `Ingress Resource`_ and annotate it with the desired `F5 virtual server properties`_.

 .. _single service: